craftcms/cms/docs/config/config-settings.md

 Whether Craft should allow system and plugin updates in the Control Panel, and plugin installation from the Plugin Store.

+This setting will automatically be disabled if [$allowAdminChanges](https://docs.craftcms.com/api/v3/craft-config-generalconfig.html#property-allowadminchanges) is enabled.

 ### `allowUppercaseInSlug`